 Keep a copy of this letter.

-Step 2: If the financial institution does not resolve your complaint within a reasonable time (for example 30 days), you should make a complaint to an external dispute resolution scheme.
-The relevant schemes are:
+Step 2: If the financial institution does not resolve your complaint within a reasonable time (for example 30 days), you should make a complaint to the external dispute resolution scheme.
+The scheme is administered by the Australian Financial Complaints Authority (AFCA):

 You should always lodge your complaint as soon as it is clear that you cannot resolve your dispute with your financial institution as time limits apply to your right to complain.